JohnKesko/Nativesharp/README.md

 -------------
 ### Summary:
 Nativesharp is a shared library (.dylib) that exposes methods you can interact with.

 The main purpose was to interact with any external window that is currently running on a macOS computer.

-For example, the issue I had was to interact with an external window, no matter how many monitors I used and no matter which framework I had created my UI in.
+You can get a single window or tab but also interact with the mouse.
+So if you draw coordinates on the screen and combine it with "get_single_active_window_title" - you'll get the raw pixels (byte[]) back.

-I'm using Avalonia for the most part, so I had to have an independent library that I could use for any lanugage basically.
+My issue was to interact with an external window, no matter how many monitors I used and no matter which framework I had created my UI in.

-The library is intented to be tiny for small things so you can choose whatever language you want.
+I'm using Avalonia for the most part, so I had to have an independent library that was language agnostic.

 ### A window in Nativesharp can be defined: